Shravankp/Text_Summarizer/README.md

 This project is based on extractive summarization where in important sentences are extracted to form a summary.(Does not generate an entire new summary)

 Importance of a sentence is measured by lexical analysis and by measuring noun-pronoun relationship and thier distances.
-## Preprocess the text i.e to remove stopwords, stemming and lemmatizing.
+Markup : * Preprocess the text i.e to remove stopwords, stemming and lemmatizing.
-## Identify which words are nouns and pronouns.
+*Identify which words are nouns and pronouns.
 ## Forming an lexical tree to distinguish person, object, group and so on.
 ## Finding relation between nouns and pronouns to Assign nouns to each of the pronouns to which it referred to.
 ## whichever noun-pronoun pair has less distance and occur frequently in a sentence is considered as an important sentence.